Bertelsmann: 2001–2007

-2008 to 2015
+2008–2015

 In 2008, Hartmut Ostrowski was appointed chairman and chief executive officer.
 Bertelsmann sold its shares of the record label Sony BMG, and since then the company has operated under the name of Sony Music Entertainment.
 In 2008, Bertelsmann acquired the rights to the Brockhaus Encyclopedia, and from that time on, this reference work was published by the Wissen Media Verlag.
 At the end of 2011, Hartmut Ostrowski suddenly announced that he was leaving Bertelsmann for unspecified personal reasons.
 In 2012, Bertelsmann went from being an AG to its current incorporation as a partnership limited by shares ("Kommanditgesellschaft auf Aktien" or "KGaA"), with the general partner being a European stock corporation ("Societas Europaea" or "SE").
 Also, since 2012, Thomas Rabe has been chairman and chief executive officer of Bertelsmann.

 In 2013, Bertelsmann floated part of its shares in the RTL Group on the stock exchange, in order to finance additional growth from the proceeds of the sale.
 In the year 2013, Penguin Random House became the world's largest publishing company.
 Gruner + Jahr was taken over completely by Bertelsmann in 2014.
 Furthermore, under the leadership of Thomas Rabe, Bertelsmann increasingly invested in the education sector: In 2014, for example, Relias Learning was acquired.
 The company belongs to the Bertelsmann Education Group, established in 2015.
 The Club Bertelsmann was wound up, and individual distribution partners are taking legal action against it.
 In 2016, the printing business was bundled in the Bertelsmann Printing Group.